lmlg/xrcu/README.md

 skip lists and hash tables.

 ## Installation
-As with most GNU packages, libsref follows a very simple convention:
+As with most GNU packages, xrcu follows a very simple convention:
 ```shell
 ./configure
 make